Cherish13/alx-higher_level_programming/0x00-python-hello_world/README.md

-Complete this source code to print Welcome to Holberton School!
+Complete this source code to print object-oriented programming with Python, followed by a new line.